ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 The logic of the `for` loop works like this:

 1. set the initial value of the counter.
-2. test if it meets our condition, `true` or `false`.
+2. test if the counter meets our condition, `true` or `false`.
 3. If `true`, evaluate the statements in the block of code.
-If `false` don't evaluate and move on
+If `false` don't evaluate and move out of the loop.
 4. After evaluating the block, execute the update portion of the `for` loop, changing the value of our counter.
 5. go back to 2. start loop over.